 On the bright side, thanks to her new diet and medications, the inflammation is finally under control!
 The vets say the cancer was early, not very aggressive, and the surgeon may have gotten it all.
 We’re all hopeful that Maggie has a bright future ahead of her.

 Her foster dad says Maggie’s a different dog… energetic, playful, and affectionate.
 She’s wagging her tail again, and enjoying walks in the neighborhood.
 She’s doing so much better now, everyone who sees her comments on the remarkable change in her behavior!

-The bills for Maggie’s latest surgery came to over $3500.
+Maggie’s expenses at UC Davis came to $2424.81, and her medication is expensive.
 Can you help?
-(Donations to BARK are tax-deductible.)
+(Donations to BARK are tax deductible.)